 Nursing home abuse has become a significant issue in Maryland, specifically as the population ages, and a common problem in the United States with over half a million elders abused each year.
-Elders who have been abused suffer from a medley of negative impacts to their health and well-being and many of these cases should be represented by a skilled and experienced nursing home abuse attorney.
+Elders who have been abused suffer from a medley of negative impacts on their health and well-being and many of these cases should be represented by a skilled and experienced nursing home abuse attorney.

 There are some environmental and individual risk factors that can increase the likelihood of elder abuse occurring.
 Physical injury and pain are the easiest, most identifiable instances of abuse.
 However, elder abuse can worsen existing medical conditions, sometimes causing new illnesses to arise.
 When the body is wasting its resources fighting preventable injuries, it’s more likely to suffer from other medical issues that would otherwise be manageable.
 The most severe cases of elder abuse—emotional abuse and neglect—can result in death.

-All types of elder abuse in nursing homes can have serious consequences for the victim, which is why it’s so important that our loved ones are protected from physical, emotional, sexual, negligent and financial abuse.
+All types of elder abuse in nursing homes can have serious consequences for the victim, which is why it’s so important that our loved ones are protected from physical, emotional, sexual, negligent, and financial abuse.

 Caregivers, like those at a nursing home, are the most likely to commit elder abuse.
 This includes formal institutions, like nursing homes and assisted living facilities, as well as family caretakers within the home.
 According to the best estimates, about 1-2 million U.S. citizens 65 years of age or older have been mistreated, exploited or injured by a caregiver.
 If you suspect a loved one is the victim of nursing home abuse, contact a personal injury law firm such as Potter Burnett Law in Bowie, Maryland.